inf112-v20/DVD-Project-Blue/deliverables/ObligatoriskOppgave2.md

 _Acceptance requirements_
 * A player can only choose his/hers cards in the specified time, which counts down visibly on the screen.

-We consider the user history 2,3 and 4 as the most important parts of a MVP as this is what makes the game fun; to strategize better than other players in a short amount of time, choosing cards that outmaneuvers the opponent.
+We consider the user history 2,3 and 4 as the most important parts of a MVP as this is what makes the game fun; to strategize better than other players in a short amount of time, choosing cards that outmaneuver other players in the context of fun elements on the board.

 ### Part 3